Yentl (play): Screen adaptation

 The film was well received by others, however, including reviewers at Time, Variety and Newsweek.
 Box office receipts were also healthy, both domestically and internationally, and the film was ranked 19th in the year's moneymakers.
-At awards time, Streisand was snubbed at the Oscars, but the film itself received five statuettes, notably winning for Best Original Music Score.
+At awards time, Streisand was snubbed at the Oscars, but the film itself received four nominations, notably winning for Best Original Music Score.
 Yentl won two Golden Globe Awards for Best Director and Best Motion Picture (Musical or Comedy).